| Low Level Engine Failure After Takeoff

 a field and closed the throttle to prevent a fire.
 After those

 three actions, the aircraft basically touched down.
+Panic and time

 compression are critical issues that must be managed in an EFATO.